ElH1/compliance-auto-tool/README.md

   definitions.
 This lib folder also requires a copy of the framework jar!
 So for the running example, the `lib` folder must include a) the json jar and b) the `out.jar` framework archive.

-IMPORTANT: the directory the rule description points to must contain nothing other than the rules which should be evaluated!
+IMPORTANT: the directory the rule description points to must contain no files other than the rules which should be evaluated!
 Otherwise, the framework will run into errors.
+It can contain any directories, but everything in this folder will be copied during execution.

 #### Execution